 Please note that we will not contribute towards the Apprenticeship levy.

 - Travel and subsistence costs for the fellow.
 These will normally be met and should be based on the most suitable and economical form of travel.

 - Conference costs.
-The costs of attendance at conferences by the fellow may be met up to a total of £1,000 per grant where this is shown to be of benefit to the research.
-Requests over this amount will require detailed justification and will only be met in exceptional circumstances.
+The costs of attendance at conferences by the fellow may be met where this is shown to be of benefit to the research project or communication of its outcome.